USDA 538 Multifamily Development Loans

 Guaranteed advancement loan during construction, possibly with a permanent loan.
 This facility is available only for the duration of the construction.
 The maximum guarantee of construction advances related to construction and permanent loans will not at any time exceed the lesser of 90% (unless stated otherwise through a NOFA) of the amount of principal and accrued interest or 90% of the original principal amount and accrued interest as a continuous guarantee for construction and permanent loans.
 This option is available to projects with low loan-to-cost ratios.

 Single, continuous guarantee for construction and permanent loans.
 Only projects that have low loan-to-cost ratios, as stated in a NOFA, are eligible for this type of guarantee.
 A construction contingency reserve is required.
 The developer may also be required to establish a lease-up reserve, in an amount stated in a NOFA, that is set aside prior to closing the construction loan.
 The guarantee covers 90% of the loan amount unless otherwise stated by NOFA.

 USDA 538 Multifamily Loan Pros:

-- State and local government entities, non-profits and federally approves tribes can get guarantees of up to 97%.
+State and local government entities, non-profits, and federally approved tribes can get guarantees of up to 97%.

 USDA 538 Multifamily Loan Cons:

-- Payment of fees, salaries and commissions or compensation to borrowers, with the exception of developer's fees.
+Payment of fees, salaries, and commissions or compensation to borrowers, with the exception of developer fees

-- Refinancing of an outstanding debt, except in the case of an existing GRRHP guaranteed loan.
+Refinancing of outstanding debt, except in the case of an existing GRRHP guaranteed loan.
 The term and amount of any refinanced loan must not exceed the maximum loan amount or term limits.

-In addition, the USDA provides a chart of the AMIs for any specific address across the United States.
+In addition, the USDA provides a chart of the AMIs for any specific address across the U.S.